rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 * Introduction
 * Figures and tables
 * Summary
-* Fix Q matrix with arbitrary value of 8
 * Number the formulas
 * Pseudocode with labels and lines
 * Maybe? float imperfections from QROSS